OoDone/vortbotv2/README.md

 How to use:
-Simply do 'npm i -g Skyblockbot' then run SkyblockBot by doing 'NOT IMPLEMENTED YET'
+Simply do 'npm i -g Skyblockbot' then run SkyblockBot by doing 'skyblockbot'